liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

 The backend must to two things::

-- Add a 'forkable' flag to the IVersionable sheet.
-(There are possibly other ways to model this -- suggestions welcome.)
+1. Add a 'forkable' flag to the IVersionable sheet.
+(There are possibly other ways to model this.
+Suggestions welcome.)

-- If a non-forkable, non-head version appears as a predecessor in a post, respond with an error.
+2. If a non-forkable, non-head version appears as a predecessor in a post, respond with an error.

 FIXME: add tests for this!